It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 Is he this detached from reality?

-Or is he just this narcissistic and dishonest.
+Or is he just this narcissistic and dishonest?

 Obama's fiscal assertions are possible only because of the fraudulent accounting and budget gimmicks that Democrats spent months calibrating.

-Readers can find the gory details in Mr. Ryan's preemptive rebuttal nearby, though one of the most egregious deceptions is that the bill counts ten years of taxes, but only six years of spending, which we mentioned yesterday.
+Readers can find the gory details in Mr. Ryan's preemptive rebuttal nearby, though one of the most egregious deceptions is that the bill counts 10 years of taxes, but only six years of spending, which we mentioned yesterday.

 That's Paul Ryan's estimate.

-And even that's a lowball number, considering how many people will flood to free health care and how many businesses will be induced to drop coverage.
+And even that's a low-ball number considering how many people will flood to free health care and how many businesses will be induced to drop coverage.

-What Mr. Ryan calls probably the most cynical Gimmick deserves special attention, which is known in Washington as the dock fix.
+What Mr. Ryan calls probably the most cynical gimmick deserves special attention, which is known in Washington as the dock fix.

-Next month, Medicare physician payments are scheduled to be cut by 22% and even deeper thereafter.
+Next month, Medicare physician payments are scheduled to be cut by 22% and even deeper thereafter, though Congress is sure to postpone the reductions as it always does.

 Failing to account for this inevitability takes nearly a quarter trillion dollars off the Obamacare books and by itself wipes out the savings the White House continues to take credit for.